Parenting Plans: General Info

 You may get a Parenting Plan when you are a party to any of the court matters listed above.

 You may file a proposed Parenting Plan if one of the above matters has already been filed, but the judge has not yet ordered a Parenting Plan.
 You should file the Parenting Plan with your other papers--petition, motion, or response.
 You must also have it served on every other party in the case.
-You must give a copy of all your case papers to the other party in the case.
-Call CLEAR at 1-888-201-1014 or ask your court's family law facilitator about rules for serving court papers.
+You must give the other party a copy of all your case papers.
+Call CLEAR at 1-888-201-1014 or ask the court clerk or family law facilitator (if there is one) about rules for serving court papers.

 If you and the other parent agree on a proposed Parenting Plan: the judge will usually approve it.

 Probably not.
-Washington judges rarely decide on a final Parenting Plan that provides for a 50/50 custody arrangement.
+Washington judges rarely enter a final Parenting Plan that splits custody 50/50.

 Once the judge signs a Parenting Plan, it becomes a binding court order.
 Both parents must follow it.
 Example: you may not refuse to allow the other parent to see the child just because that parent has not paid child support.

-If the other parent does not allow you to see the child when you have the right to do so, the judge may find the other parent in contempt.
+If the other parent does not allow you to see the child when you have the right to, the judge may find the other parent in contempt.
 If that happens, the judge could order make-up visitation time, jail time, fines, or some other type of punishment.

-*A judge who finds you in contempt more than once in a three-year period can use that as a reason to change custody.
+*A judge who finds you in contempt more than once in a three-year period can use change custody.

 It is hard to do.
 Usually, the judge will change it if you and the other parent agree to the change.
-If you do not agree, the judge may make major changes, such as which parent the child lives with, only if a major change has taken place in the child's or other parent's life since the entry of the original Parenting Plan.
-It is not enough that the parent wanting the change thinks his/her life has gotten better and the children should now live with him/her.
+If you do not agree, the judge may make major changes such as custody only if a major change has taken place in the child's or other parent's life since the entry of the original Parenting Plan.
+It is not enough that the parent wanting the change thinks his/her life has gotten better and should now have custody.

-If you do not agree on the change, one of these things must have happened for the judge to order a change in where the child lives:
+If you do not agree on the change, one of these things must have happened for the judge to order a change in custody:

 The child has gone to live with one parent for an extended period with the other parent's permission.

-The parent who does not want the change has been held in contempt of court at least twice in three years, or has been convicted of interfering with the other parent's time with the child.
+The parent who does not want the change has been held in contempt of court at least twice in three years, or has been convicted of interfering with the other parent's custody/visitation.

 The judge may make minor changes more easily.
-Example: a judge can make minor changes to the amount of time or certain days the child spends with either parent if the judge finds it is in the child's best interests.
+Example: a judge can make minor changes to the amount of time or certain days the child spends with either parent if it is in the child's best interests.

-If you cannot afford to hire a lawyer, you can ask to change your Parenting Plan on your own.
+If you cannot afford to hire a lawyer, you can ask on your own to change your Parenting Plan.
 Our packet called Filing a Petition to Change Your Parenting Plan, Residential Schedule, or Custody Order has forms and instructions.
-You can get it and other helpful information online at www.washingtonlawhelp.org.
+You can get it and other info online at www.washingtonlawhelp.org.

 You may also get the court forms at http://www.courts.wa.gov/forms/ or ask the family law facilitator, if your county has one.
 (Facilitators help people with no lawyer find and file the right forms in child custody and divorce matters.)
 Or ask the Superior Court Clerk for the forms.
 If you do not have Internet access or a courthouse, ask that forms be mailed to you from CLEAR.
 Call 1-888-201-1014.